ARMmbed/mbed-os-tools/README.md

 .
 ```

-## Environment Pre-Check
+## Environment check

-At this point you should have all the dependencies and be ready to build the mbed SDK and perform automated testing.
+At this point you should have all the dependencies and be ready to build the ```mbed-drivers``` and perform automated testing.

 Make sure you have installed all of the tools.
 For example you can list all mbed devices connected to your host computer.
 Tun ``$ mbedls`` and you'll get: